 Of course, having a pool doesn’t necessarily increase your home value.
 If your pool isn’t maintained and clean, it can drag down the value.
 It also can make people less likely to view it when you post it for sale.

 If you are thinking about putting in a pool, it often is a good investment.
 But you should talk to a real estate agent who is familiar with your neighborhood.
 She can run comps and let you know if adding a pool of a particular value will raise your home’s value.

 You also can pay an appraiser to value your home to see if the pool will increase its value.

 Home Refinance with Cash Back

-Interest rates remain low in 2021, so you may want to refinance your mortgage to a lower rate and pull out some equity.
+Interest rates have been rising in 2023, so you may want to refinance your mortgage to a lower rate and pull out some equity.
 You could have a lot of equity in your home because homes have been quickly rising in value across the US.